 Future land use plans and economic incentives are encouraging development in the north and northwest areas of Duval, including development around the Jacksonville International Airport.
 On the west side of Jacksonville, the COJ Office of Economic Opportunity (OEO), formerly the Jacksonville Economic Development Commission, has continued the redevelopment master plan for Cecil Field, the former Naval Air Station, for public and commercial use.
 Since the conveyance of approximately 8,300 acres, the OEO continues to promote the site as a prime location for companies in manufacturing, industrial, distribution, as well as supporting retail, office, education, and recreation.
-As of 2019, the OEO reported the complex is 100% occupied.
+The OEO has reported the complex is 100% occupied.
 Vacant, developable land is limited in the three Beach communities.
 COJB and CONB are both approaching maximum build-out capacity, and their boundaries cannot be extended (Source: COMP Plan; CONB; 2046.
 COMP Plan; COJB.
 2030).
+Future development is guided by local Comprehensive Plans.
+The Conservation Elements of these plans promote sustainable development that minimizes impacts to environmental resources and the floodplain.
+An example of environmentally responsible development within the City of Jacksonville is found in the McCoy Creek Recreation and Restoration Plan that acquired repeat loss properties for the construction of a multi-modal greenway to equitably reduce flooding, improve water quality, restore native ecosystems and habitats, and expand recreational opportunities.
+Additionally, in December 2024, the Governor approved a \$317 million dollar investment to protect Florida's critical wetlands, which included the land acquisition of 1,265 acres adjacent to the Cary State Forest and the Thomas Creek Conservation Area.
+These changes increase environmental buffers, wildlife habitat, water quality, public recreation opportunities, and reduce the risks of flooding on adjacent properties.